-Canon M100 versus Sony A6000
+Canon M100 vs Sony A6000

-The Canon EOS M100 and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in August 2017 and February 2014.
+The Canon EOS M100 and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in August 2017 and February 2014.
 Both the M100 and the A6000 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably larger (11 percent) than the Canon M100.
 Moreover, the A6000 is markedly heavier (14 percent) than the M100.
 In this context, it is worth noting that neither the M100 nor the A6000 are weather-sealed.